cyberhouse/etc/README.md

 Linux and OS X dotfiles for Z shell, Vim, tmux and Git.

-Run 'create-symlinks.sh' to set up.
+Run 'setup.sh' to set up.